 To lead the advancement of academic emergency medicine through education and research, advocacy and professional development.

-To be the world's premier organization for developing academic leaders in education and research and for creating and disseminating content with the greatest impact on emergency care.
+To be the premier organization for developing academic leaders in education and research and for creating and disseminating content with the greatest impact on emergency care.

-View the SAEM Strategic Plan, January 2015.
+View the SAEM Strategic Plan.

 The Bylaws of the Society for Academic Emergency Medicine serve as a guide for the governance of the organization and its membership.
 Amendments to the Bylaws are considered by the Constitution and Bylaws Committee, which gives its recommendation to the Board before formal consideration of any proposed changes by the membership.

 SAEM was formed in 1989 from the amalgamation of the University Association for Emergency Medicine (UAEM) and the Society of Teachers of Emergency Medicine (STEM).
 For over twenty years, STEM and UAEM helped promote and develop the specialty of emergency medicine, particularly by shaping education and investigation in this dynamic field.
-Now SAEM continues this important work, and in 2014 celebrates its 25th anniversary as an organization.